Numbericons/JS_Heads_Up_HoldEm/plans.md

     having a 1 + 2 is a 3 straight with a gap
     having a 1 + 1 + 1 is a 3 straight
-    having a 3 1's and a 2 is a 4 straight w/ a gap having having for 1s is a 4 straight
+    having a 3 1's and a 2 is a 4 straight w/ a gap on the turn this is minimum for a straight draw having having for 1s is a 4 straight
+    Issue: double belly busters
+      6 cards with a total of 2 2's
+      AQ on J 10 8 -> K or 9    [1],2,1,1,2
+        Top card can only tolerate one 2 before it is rejected > need to see 3 elements with 1 or 0 2+'s Not MVP: having a 3 would be a backdoor
+          MVP: Having a 2 is a gutter
+            Need to consider that the card can come above the highest/lowest ranked cards Unless ace this is ok that there will be a 1 Unless K or a 2 could have 2 gappers at poles to consider